heysujal/whiteboard/README.md

 - How to implement the mouse hold detection - I used combination of onMouseDown, onMouseUp, and onMouseMove (there are better ways to do this.)

 - Migrating code to logic/game file

+- We seperate the logic into RoomCanvas and Canvas component to avoid the race conditions.(canvas being rendered before webSocket connection is made)

+- `npx prisma studio` to inspect database locally